 - eligible war service under the Veterans' Entitlements Act 1986 (VEA), - operational service under the VEA, - warlike and non-warlike service under the VEA or the Military Rehabilitation and Compensation Act 2004 (MRCA), - peacekeeping service, - hazardous service, - British Nuclear Test defence service as defined in the VEA, - completed 3 years CFTS between 7 December 1972 and 6 April 1994, - were discharged on the grounds of invalidity or physical or mental incapacity to perform duties before completing 3 years CFTS between 7 December 1972 and 6 April 1994, but were engaged to serve not less than 3 years, or - were a National Serviceman serving on 6 December 1972 and completed your contracted period of National Service.

 Treatment will be provided through a DVA Health Card - Specific Conditions (White Card).
-More information on treatment for cancer and tuberculosis is available at:
+More information, including how to apply for NLHC, is available in the following Factsheet: